skounis/Building-Cloud-Computing-Solutions/README.md

 Sample onboarding scripts and resources
 * https://github.com/noahgift/multi-cloud-onboard

+CI:
-CI: _The software is always in a known state_
+* The software is always in a known state
+* Saves time